-Egham Museum, in partnership with Royal Holloway University of London, and Egham Town Team is to launch a new Egham-by-Runnymede Arts and Heritage Festival in the summer of 2018.
-The theme of the Festival will be Women’s Suffrage, to coincide with the centenary of the 1918 Representation of the People Act that gave (some) women the vote for the first time.
+Egham Museum, in partnership with Royal Holloway University of London, and Egham Town Team, are to launch an exciting new summer Arts and Heritage Festival in 2018 with the inaugural theme of Women’s Suffrage, marking 100 years of some women having the vote.

 Egham-by-Runnymede Arts and History Festival